• Skip to main content

 Edinburgh’s Holyrood Distillery opened in July 2019 with the new Johnnie Walker Princes Street, ‘whisky experience’ throwing the doors open in September 2021.

-Add the impending opening of the new Port of Leith Distillery in 2023 and it would be reasonable to think that Edinburgh’s association with Scotch whisky was a relatively new phenomenon.
+Add the impending opening of the new Port of Leith Distillery in 2023 (opened in October 2023) and it would be reasonable to think that Edinburgh’s association with Scotch whisky was a relatively new phenomenon.

 However, the reality is that Edinburgh’s whisky history goes back a long way.